Questions to Ask Your Caterer

 Is the caterer working any other weddings or events on the same weekend or same day?

 Why you want to know: Sometimes, caterers will stack two or more events onto the same day or weekend.
-This doesn't have to be a deal breaker by any means, but you want to be sure if the caterer does have other events, your wedding will get the staff and attention it deserves.
+This doesn't have to be a deal breaker by any means, but you want to be sure that if the caterer does have other events, your wedding will get the staff and attention it deserves.

 Does the caterer specialize in certain types of food, such as organic, locally sourced, ethnic or gluten-free?
 Does the caterer work with fresh, not frozen, food?